havenwood/xpool/README.md

 end
 ```

-The debugging output includes information about events such as when a subprocess
-is about to exit, when a subprocess has been told to exit, and when the pool is
+The debugging information you'll see is all about how the pool is operating.
-switching to a hard shutdown (in case of a graceful shutdown timing out).
+It can be interesting to look over even if you're not bug hunting.

 __INSTALL__